Haleshot/Haleshot.github.io/content/post/marimo/index.md

 - **Performance Boost**: marimo's smart runtime only runs the cells that need updating, saving you precious computation time.
 - **Developer-Friendly**: GitHub Copilot integration, Black code formatting, HTML export, fast code completion, VS Code extension – marimo's got your back at every step.

-As I explored these features, I couldn't help but feel like I was glimpsing the future of Python notebooks. marimo isn't just solving problems; it's redefining what's possible in this space.
+As I explored these features, I couldn't help but help plot a [markmap using Hugo's features](https://bootstrap.hugoblox.com/content/writing-markdown-latex/#mindmaps) to get what I stated above in a visual form.

 ```markmap
   - marimo